napari/napari.github.io/fundamentals/tracks.md

 These properties can be used to set the colors of the tracks.

-For example, when displaying tracks of different classes/types, one could automatically set color the individual points by their respective class/type.
+For example, when displaying tracks of different classes/types, one could automatically set color the individual tracks by their respective class/type.

 ## a simple example

-You can create a new viewer and add a set of points in one go using the `napari.view_points` method, or if you already have an existing viewer, you can add points to it using `viewer.add_points`.
+You can create a new viewer and add a set of tracks in one go using the `napari.view_tracks` method, or if you already have an existing viewer, you can add tracks to it using `viewer.add_tracks`.
 The api of both methods is the same.
-In these examples we'll mainly use `add_points` to overlay points onto on an existing image.

 In this example of we will overlay some tracks on an image from the Hubble space telescope: